john-yohan-park/ImagePro/README.md

 # ImagePro

-Fullstack web application that detects edges in a jpeg file and conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel
+Fullstack web app that detects edges in a jpeg file and conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel

 Feel free to clone this repo and run the application locally.